EDRIXS/Inverse_scattering_solver/README.md

 Usage:

 Material/model-specific information is assumed to be stored in a config python script.
-Please consult with the examples provided in the examples/ folder.
-The script is dynamically loaded by the BO, refinement and clustering scripts.
+Please consult with the examples NiPS3_config.py ans NiCl2_config.py.
+The config script is dynamically loaded by the BO, refinement and clustering scripts.

 Usage in a HPC environment is facilitated by an extra index argument